Here’s my guide to the must visit attractions in the glamorous 9th arrondissement in Paris.

-Address: 10 Boulevard Montmartre
+- Address: 10 Boulevard Montmartre

-Hours: Open daily 10:00 am to 6:30 pm, weekends open until 7:00 pm
+- Hours: Open daily 10:00 am to 6:30 pm, weekends open until 7:00 pm

 - Metro: Grand Boulevards

-Address: Enter the passage at 10-12 Boulevard Montmartre and 9 Rue de la Grange-Batelière.
+- Address: Enter the passage at 10-12 Boulevard Montmartre and 9 Rue de la Grange-Batelière.

-Hours: 7:00 am to 9:30 pm
+- Hours: 7:00 am to 9:30 pm

-9. South Pigalle: the 9th Arrondissment’s Hipster
+9. South Pigalle: the 9th Arrondissment’s Hipster Neighborhood

 South Pigalle, or SoPi as it’s affectionately known, has swiped the hipster mantel from the Marais on the Right Bank.

 It was a naughty neighborhood, which the middle class assiduously avoided.
 After WWII, SoPi was nicknamed “Pig Alley” for its raunchy neon-lit nightlife.

 It’s not Pig Alley anymore.
 But it’s not completely nice either.

 SoPi has smartened up and become a hotbed for Paris’ “bobos,” or bourgeoise bohemians.
 It’s a must see Paris neighborhood if you like buzzy culture, gourmet snacks, and vintage speakeasies.